“The Knight in White Satin Armor” Review

 Richie spends the episode unsuccessfully trying to arrange a coup against Tony Soprano.
 Given how a similar coup fared at the end of last season, it’s reasonable to assume that Richie won’t be around much longer.
 However, the fact that his fiancée, Janice, is the one who pulls the trigger is a twist that no one could’ve seen coming.

 It’s the only curveball that The Sopranos will ever throw, and it’s handled with deft grace and stunned awe.
-Sure, the shock factor is a key contributor, a big “moment” in the series that makes the entire episode memorable, but the real reason it resonates is because the moment is not about Richie — it’s all about Janice.
+Sure, the shock factor is a key contributor, a major moment that makes the entire episode memorable, but the real reason it resonates is because the moment is not about Richie — it’s all about Janice.

 Introducing Janice into the main fold seemed like it could have been a bad idea at first.
 Her entire modus operandi is to be extremely self-centered and annoying.
 But her actions in this episode unlock her true nature — she’s a Soprano through and through.